hellohaptik/docs_haptik/bot-builder/nodes.rst

    * - Content-Type
      - application/json
    * - X-Hub-Signature
-     - sha1=signature  (The HMAC hex digest of the response body.
+     - sha1=signature  (The HMAC hex digest of the request body.
 This header will be sent if the node is configured with a secret.
 The HMAC hex digest is generated using the sha1 hash function and the secret as the HMAC key.)

 **Response Parameters**